tml3nr/RuneYoutube/README.md

 Available via the rune Audio Addons menu

 ## Requirements
-* MPC Upgrade should be installed first
+* MPD Upgrade should be installed first

 * Expanded filesystem (or you'll only be able to store 10 songs)